agorgl/bookmarks/README.md

 * [john-chapman-graphics](http://john-chapman-graphics.blogspot.com/) - Blog with some interesting samples on some graphics techniques
 * [dontnormalize](https://dontnormalize.me/) - Another blog in the same category as the above

+### Ray Tracing

+* [Ray Tracing Denoising](https://alain.xyz/blog/raytracing-denoising) - An overview of the state of the art in ray denoising

 ### Code

 * [raizam/gamedev_libraries](https://github.com/raizam/gamedev_libraries) - A collection of open source C/C++ libraries for gamedev